52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 ### List Selection

-Alternativ to the `Map` tab you can use the `List selection` tab to add new timeseries data to the diagram.
+Alternativ to the `Map` you can use the `List selection` to add new timeseries to the diagram.
+In the `List selection` you can filter by four filter options (`Category`, `Station`, `Phenomenon` and `Sensor`).
+Select a filter option and then select an item you want to filter by from the list below.

 ![HelgolandListSelection.png](../images/HelgolandListSelection.png "Helgoland List Selection")